-Mark Laskin, CFA is the Lead Portfolio Manager of the Recurrent Natural Resources Fund, and co-portfolio manager of the Recurrent MLP & Infrastructure Fund.
+Mark Laskin, CFA is the co-portfolio manager of the Recurrent MLP & Infrastructure Fund.
 Mr. Laskin joined Recurrent Investment Advisors, LLC in 2017 and has over 17 years of portfolio management experience.
 Prior to joining Recurrent Investment Advisors, LLC, Mr. Laskin was the Chief Investment Officer at BP Capital Fund Advisors from 2013-2017, and was the Lead Portfolio Manager of the BP Capital TwinLine Energy Fund.
 He served as a portfolio manager for Invesco and Morgan Stanley Investment Management (MSIM) from 2000 to 2013.
 During his tenure with MSIM, Mr. Laskin served as Director of Equity Research and managed the Morgan Stanley Natural Resources Development Securities Fund.
 He earned a B.A. from Swarthmore College and an M.B.A. in Finance from The Wharton School of Business, University of Pennsylvania.

-Brad Olsen is the Lead Portfolio Manager of the Recurrent MLP & Infrastructure Fund and co-portfolio manager of the Recurrent Natural Resources Fund.
+Brad Olsen is the Lead Portfolio Manager of the Recurrent MLP & Infrastructure Fund.
 Mr. Olsen joined Recurrent Investment Advisors, LLC in 2017 and has over 10 years of portfolio management experience.
 Prior to joining Recurrent Investment Advisors, LLC, Mr. Olsen was the Lead Portfolio Manager of BP Capital Fund Advisors' BP Capital TwinLine MLP Fund.
 Mr. Olsen led Midstream research for Tudor, Pickering and Holt & Co.
 (TPH & Co.), worked in investment roles at Eagle Global Advisors and Millennium International, and Strome Investment Management.
 He began his career at UBS Investment Bank.
 He earned his B.A. in Philosophy, Political Science, and Slavic Studies from Rice University.

-The Funds' SAI provides additional information about the Portfolio Managers' compensation, other accounts managed by the Portfolio Managers, and the Portfolio Managers' ownership of securities in each Fund.
+The Fund's SAI provides additional information about the Portfolio Managers' compensation, other accounts managed by the Portfolio Managers, and the Portfolio Managers' ownership of securities in the Fund.